cjquines/qboard/README.md

 *The efficient digital whiteboard.*

-**qboard** is a whiteboard app with aggresively efficient keybindings.
+**qboard** is a whiteboard app with efficient keyboard shortcuts, to make drawing feel as seamless as possible.
+In the spirit of Vim, it's possible to do everything that isn't drawing without moving your hands.
 It is sketchily hosted on [my website](https://cjquines.com/qboard/).

 ## Keybindings